Continuing Education Policies for DVMs

 - CE must be taken between July 1 and June 30 to meet the requirement that it be taken as a prerequisite to renewal.

-- Renewal packets will be mailed prior to June 30.
-A time period of no less than 90 days will be provided for return.
+- A time period of no less than 90 days will be provided for completion of license renewals and missing/late CE hours.

 - Partial (incomplete) renewal submissions will not be accepted.